 Legal consequences of violating the safe haven interest rates

-The determination of safe haven interest rates is an important instrument for many companies to avoid tax disputes.
-In the past, it was assumed that a non-cash benefit only existed if the interest owed in the interest period exceeded the safe haven interest rate in accordance with the relevant circular.
+The safe haven interest rates published by the Swiss Federal Tax Administration (SFTA) are an important instrument for many companies to mitigate and avoid tax disputes.
+In the past, it was assumed that a non-cash benefit/hidden profit distribution only existed if the interest owed in the interest period exceeded the safe haven interest rate in accordance with the relevant circular by the SFTA.
 The interest rate according to the circular could also be considered a "safe haven" if it was not adhered to.
-However, a new decision by the Federal Supreme Court (BGer of July 17, 2024, 9C_690/2022, E. 6.2) clarifies that this practice cannot always be applied and therefore has far-reaching consequences, which we would like to explain in this blog post using a practical example.
+However, a new decision by the Federal Supreme Court (BGer of July 17, 2024, 9C_690/2022, E. 6.2) clarifies that this practice cannot always be applied.
+The decision might have far-reaching consequences, which we would like to explain in this blog post using a practical example.

 Facts

-A AG, a sales company of the German Z Group in the consumer goods sector, is financing its expansion in the Swiss market with a loan of CHF 1 million granted to it by its sister company B AG, based in Vaduz/FL.
-This loan is unlimited and bears interest at 5% in 2024.
+A AG, a sales company of the German Z Group with parent company Z AG in the consumer goods sector, is financing its expansion in the Swiss market with a loan of CHF 1 million granted to it by its sister company B AG based in Vaduz/Liechtenstein.
+The loan is unlimited and bears interest at 5% in 2024.
 In addition, A AG has taken out a further loan of the same amount from a Swiss bank at 3% per annum.

-The competent cantonal tax office disputes the interest on the loan and charges A AG the difference between the 3% and 5% interest on the taxable profit.
-This results in a non-cash benefit of CHF 20,000.
-According to the FTA circular for 2024, an interest rate of 3.75% would be applicable in this case.
+The competent cantonal tax office disputes the interest on the loan and adds A AG the difference between the 3% and 5% interest to the taxable profit.
+This results in a non-cash benefit/hidden profit distribution of CHF 20,000.
+According to the SFTA circular for 2024, an interest rate of 3.75% would be applicable in this case.

 Questions